Brian Sanford

-Brian Sanford (born September 12, 1987) is a former American football defensive end.
+Brian Sanford (born September 12, 1987) is an American former professional football player who was a defensive end in the National Football League (NFL).
 He was signed by the Cleveland Browns as an undrafted free agent in 2010.
-He played college football for Temple, and was a postgraduate player at the Connecticut boarding school, Westminster School.
+He played college football for the Temple Owls, and was a postgraduate player at the Connecticut boarding school, Westminster School.

 College career

-He played college football for Temple.
+He played college football at Temple University for the Owls.

 Professional career

 Cleveland Browns

-After going undrafted in the 2010 NFL Draft, Sanford signed with the Cleveland Browns as an undrafted free agent on May 17, 2010.
+After going undrafted in the 2010 NFL draft, Sanford signed with the Cleveland Browns as an undrafted free agent on May 17, 2010.
 He was cut on September 4, 2010.
 He was added to the Browns' practice squad the following day.

 In 2011, Sanford appeared in 5 games for the Cleveland Browns.
 In 2012, Sanford spent the first 7 weeks of the season on the practice squad until he was placed on the active roster on October 27, 2012.

-On August 19, 2013, Sanford was traded to the Seattle Seahawks for offensive lineman John Moffitt.
+On August 19, 2013, Sanford was traded to the Seattle Seahawks for guard John Moffitt.
 On August 20, 2013, the trade was rescinded, reportedly due to Moffitt failing his physical.